The Biden administration announces a cybersecurity labeling program for smart devices

 The Cyber Trust initiative was first announced in October following a meeting between White House and tech industry representatives.

-The proliferation of so-called smart — or Internet of Things — devices has coincided with growing cybercrime in which one insecure IoT device can often give a cyberintruder a dangerous foothold on a home network.
+The proliferation of so-called smart devices has coincided with growing cybercrime in which one insecure device can often give a cyberintruder a dangerous foothold on a home network.

 Providers of numerous smart home devices often don’t update and patch software fast enough to thwart newly emerging malware threats.
 The Cyber Mark standards are expected to make clear which devices patch vulnerable software in a timely fashion and secure their communications to preserve privacy, officials said.
 Also important will be informing consumers which devices are equipped to detect intrusions.